Saurabhrai07/EmotionSenseAI/README.md

 # EmotionSenseAI
-EmotionSenseAI is a Python-based project that uses deep learning to detect and classify human emotions in real-time through video input.
+EmotionSenseAI is a Python-Deep Learning based project that uses concolutional beural networks to build a model and train a model to detect human emotions in live video. .
 Leveraging a pre-trained model and OpenCV for facial detection and Haar cascade for face detection.

-To access the project change the branch to dev.

 Libraried need to be installed :
 Tensorflow |